-(Berlin) – Ukraine’s draft legislation to reform the security services would grant them broad powers in intelligence and law enforcement, without essential safeguards against abuse of these powers.
-Parliament should postpone the final vote on the draft legislation, currently scheduled for the week of October 11, 2021, and address the human rights concerns with the draft, while engaging in meaningful consultation with Ukraine’s civil society.
+Ukraine has introduced draft legislation aimed at reforming its security services, granting them extensive powers in the realms of intelligence and law enforcement, but it lacks crucial safeguards against potential misuse of these powers.
+Human Rights Watch has called for the postponement of the final vote on the legislation, which is currently scheduled for the week of October 11, 2021.
+The organization is urging Ukraine's parliament to address the human rights concerns within the draft and to engage in meaningful consultations with the country's civil society.

-On October 5, G7 ambassadors to Ukraine urged Ukraine's parliament to adopt the bill without delay or further amendments.
-However, Ukraine’s international partners should be sending a message that the security service reform has to respect and uphold international human rights, even if it means more time and amendments, Human Rights Watch said.
-The G7 should reverse its position and other countries should push back on the G7’s support for a flawed bill.
-The G7 should also make a commitment to monitor the SBU's use of its powers under the law to identify whether they are observing Ukraine's international human rights obligations.
+G7 ambassadors to Ukraine have urged Ukraine's parliament to adopt the bill without further delay or amendments.
+However, Human Rights Watch contends that international partners should prioritize respect for international human rights and be willing to invest more time and effort into refining the bill, even if it means further amendments.
+The G7's support for the current flawed bill should be reconsidered, and it should commit to monitoring the SBU's use of its powers under the law to ensure compliance with Ukraine's international human rights obligations.

-The final version of the draft bill, dated September 22, provides the SBU with extraordinary surveillance powers and the ability to collect and store public and private information about individuals and institutions.
-It requires telecommunication and internet companies to install special equipment that would allow the SBU to have permanent access to users' data, potentially intruding on the privacy of every telephone and internet user registered in Ukraine.
-It also provides the SBU with the technical capability to block websites at its discretion, including in some instances, without a court warrant.
-These proposed measures do not meet human rights standards for permissible restrictions on freedom of information.
+The final version of the draft legislation, dated September 22, empowers the SBU with extensive surveillance capabilities and the authority to collect and store both public and private information about individuals and institutions.
+It mandates telecommunication and internet companies to install special equipment providing the SBU with continuous access to users' data, potentially infringing on the privacy of all telephone and internet users in Ukraine.
+The bill also grants the SBU the technical capability to block websites at its discretion, sometimes without requiring a court warrant.
+These measures do not meet human rights standards for acceptable restrictions on freedom of information.

-The revised draft law retains the SBU's powers of arrest, seizure, detention, and interrogation without clear oversight.
-Provisions in the draft law, governing the use of coercive measures – physical force, nonlethal "special means," and lethal force – allow the SBU much greater scope to use these measures than other law enforcement agencies.
-With such a wide scope for using coercive force, there is a risk that the SBU could use it when not strictly necessary and proportionate, as required by international human rights norms.
+While the draft legislation addresses some longstanding structural and management issues within the SBU, it does so at the cost of human rights.
+The revised bill retains the SBU's powers of arrest, seizure, detention, and interrogation without sufficient oversight.
+Provisions governing the use of coercive measures, such as physical force, nonlethal "special means," and lethal force, provide the SBU with greater latitude to employ these measures compared to other law enforcement agencies.
+This expanded scope raises concerns about potential misuse of coercive force, which must strictly adhere to the requirements of international human rights norms.

-The current draft reiterates the absolute prohibition of torture and ill-treatment in detention, an improvement over previous drafts, but does not require safeguards to prevent abuses in detention or guarantee due process for those in SBU custody.
-There is no provision explicitly requiring the SBU to ensure that a detainee has access to a lawyer, from legal aid services if necessary.
-Such protections are needed, particularly in light of credible allegations of the SBU’s involvement in abuses, Human Rights Watch said.
+The current draft acknowledges the absolute prohibition of torture and ill-treatment in detention, but it lacks the necessary safeguards to prevent abuses in detention and guarantee due process for those in SBU custody.
+Specific provisions requiring the SBU to ensure that detainees have access to legal counsel, including legal aid services if needed, are absent.
+These protections are crucial, particularly in light of credible allegations of SBU involvement in abuses.

-The proposed provisions to phase out the SBU's pretrial investigative functions by 2025 are now supported by a roadmap, but this needs to be more detailed and clearer to ensure that these deadlines are met.
+While the draft legislation proposes phasing out the SBU's pretrial investigative functions by 2025 and is supported by a roadmap, the roadmap's details need to be more comprehensive and clear to ensure that deadlines are met.